uynitsuj/uynitsuj.github.io/_posts/2021-12-16-antenna-theory.md

 In antenna theory, an isotropic radiator is a theoretical, lossless antenna which radiates power uniformly in all directions (spherically).
 The power radiated from the isotropic antenna will have a uniform power per unit area no matter where you measure it from.
 The isotropic antenna is therefore the reference for all antennas.
 The unit dBi (decibels-isotropic) is commonly used to characterize antenna gain and describes a ratio between the realized antenna gain in a certain direction compared to an isotropic radiator as reference.
+Whenever you hear "decibels" you should think of a ratio, and when you think of a ratio, you should be able to reference two numbers.
 On real antennas, the radiation pattern is not isotropic, but rather has lobes where power is concentrated or even amplified (>0dBi), and other directions where the transmitted signal radiates very little (<0dBi), either due to intrinsic antenna conductor geometry or hardware such as metal backing panels or dishes to reflect the signal and concentrate the power in another direction.
 HFSS
-(high frequency simulation software) is a tool our team uses to analyze the 3D representation of this radiation pattern by simulating conductor geometry and giving the materials the appropriate properties (permittivities, permeabilities, and conductivities).
+(high frequency simulation software) is a tool used by our team to analyze the 3D representation of this radiation pattern by simulating conductor geometry and giving the materials the appropriate properties (permittivities, permeabilities, and conductivities).
 In any antenna product specification sheet, you will commonly find radiation pattern information in the form of a polar radiation pattern plot.